 The outputs of these conversations intentionally stop short of designing the implementation, They describe what the problems are and what the ideal solution qualities look like.
 This informs solutions architects and designers who are responsible for determining how to design the solution and the production/development teams that will deliver it.

-Agile design methods, as quick as possible, describe what is envisioned to be an ideal process or solution.
+Agile design methods, as quickly as practically possible, describe what is envisioned to be an ideal process or solution.
 They produce ideation deliverables that describe what the problems are and what the ideal solution qualities look like.

 Exercising this type of "Design the What" discipline respects a separation of concerns between the market problem definition and the solution design definition.
 It informs the solution designers and architects who are responsible to "Design the How" of the solution under discussion.